urbanslug/blog/posts/2019-08-20-Google-Summer-of-Code-2019-Final-Submission.md

  - **gfa** for visualization with tools like [bandage]
  - **gra** a serialized graph, it can't be visualized.

+Using `update` and `view`, one can visualize changes introduced by different VCF files as of writing this.
-The view command takes a serialized graph `.gra`, an output format and an output file as arguments.
+The view command takes a serialized graph `.gra`, an output format, and an output file as arguments.

 ```